 A person from the group could also keep looking around the room and finding things that he could, or that he does disagree with and people that he does disagree with, and go on and on and on finding things that he does disagree with until he feels uncomfortable.
-We could then reverse the flow and make him find things that he does agree with and people that he does agree with and people that he does agree with and people that he does agree with until he feels once again all right.
+We could then reverse the flow and make him find things that he does agree with and people that he does agree with and things about people that he does agree with until he feels once again all right.